 Ruby is the gemstone variety of the mineral corundum which is the second hardest naturally occurring mineral on Earth behind diamond.
 Sapphire which is also a variety of corundum is scientifically the same stone with colour being the only differentiating factor.
 Only red corundum is entitled to be called ruby whilst all other colours are known as sapphire.
 The deep red colouration in rubies is caused primarily by the presence of chromium.

-The similarity between rubies and sapphires has only been known since the beginning of the 19th century, up until then, red garnet and spinels were also thought to be rubies.
-The 'Black Ruby' and 'Timur Ruby', both of which are in the British crown jewels, were incorrectly named and both are in fact spinels.
-The name spinel comes from the Greek word for 'spark' and refers to its fiery red colour.
-The word ruby comes from the Latin 'ruber' meaning 'red'.
+The similarity between rubies and sapphires has only been known since the beginning of the 19th century and up until then, red coloured garnets and also spinels were believed to be rubies.
+The Black Prince's Ruby and Timur Ruby were incorrectly named and both are in fact spinels.
+The name spinel comes from the Greek word for 'spark' and is a reference to the stone's fiery red colour.
+Ruby originates from the Latin 'ruber' meaning 'red'.

-It is extremely rare to find a perfect stone and the vast majority have imperfections of some kind.
-This is because millions of years ago when they were being created deep inside the core of the earth, chrome was the element which gave them their deep red colour, but at the same time it was also responsible for causing a multitude of fissures and cracks within the crystals.
-Only a few stones were given the right conditions in which to grow undisturbed and to crystallize to perfection.
+Colour is the most important factor in determining the value of a fine ruby and fine grade stones can command extraordinary prices.
+It is however very rare to find a perfect stone and the vast majority have imperfections or anomalies of some kind.
+Millions of years ago when rubies were being created deep inside the core of the earth the chromium that causes their distinctive colour was also responsible for a multitude of fissures and cracks within the crystals.
+Only a small number of stones were given the right conditions in which to grow undisturbed and to crystallize to perfection.